It’s like choosing between macarons and donuts - but in terms of digital marketing.

 P.S.
 Our results will be totally unbiased and based on facts.

-But, before we start analyzing these platforms, let’s talk about how they have influenced users across the globe.
+But, before we start analyzing these platforms, let’s talk about what exactly they are.

 Email marketing started back in 1978.
 Ever since then, its influence and benefits have been increasing with time.
 Most people are of the opinion that email is an outdated marketing method.
 But, contrary to these rumors, it is still one of the most powerful tools to reach a large audience and will stay so for a long while.

-In fact, research says that currently there are 4 billion email users in the world and this number will exceed to 4,594 billion users in 2025.
-Looks like email marketing will stay evergreen.
-Doesn’t it?
+In fact, research says that currently, there are more than 4.2 billion email users globally, and this number will exceed to 4.6 billion users per day in 2025.
+It looks like email marketing will stay evergreen.

-According to statistics recorded in 2020, 57% of the earth’s population uses social media.
+According to statistics, 58.4% of the earth’s population uses social media.
 That’s huge!

 No matter new or old, both these mediums have a tremendous impact on internet users.
-In case you're wondering what's the ideal time to use any of these channels, read below:
+To make the best use of each platform, you need to understand the ideal time to use them.

-What is the Best Time to Use Them?
+What is the Best Time to Use Each Platform?

 Email marketing is the ideal choice if you need to deliver your message to a specific group of people.
-You can select your target audience by segmenting your email list to send personalized messages.
+Sending an email is like having a one on one conversation with your subscribers.

 Social media marketing is the best option if you intend to make something viral or if the young generation is your target audience.
 That's because young people prefer to use social media more than reading emails.

-Now that we know about each platform’s origins and when to use each, let’s talk about their competitive advantages and disadvantages.
+Now that we know about each platform’s origins and when to use each, let’s discuss their competitive advantages and disadvantages.

 Email Marketing vs. Social Media - Survival of the Fittest

-Choices give us more opportunities but, you must select the best channel if you're rooting for a complete win.
+Choices give more opportunities, but you must choose the best channel if you're rooting for a complete win.
 Let's dig in to see which is it:

 This might take you by surprise, but there are more email users in the world than social media users.

-According to stats collected in 2019, there are 3.8 billion people around the globe who use email.
-Whereas only 3.4 billion people use social media, this includes - Twitter, Facebook, Snapchat, etc.
+According to statistics, there are 4.2 billion people around the globe who use email, whereas only 3.4 billion people use social media.

 Moreover, Twitter and Facebook’s collective reach is equal to 0.2% of daily emails sent.